 Well, it is pretty hard to answer the question without going into detail about things like quality.
-However, the cost per square foot for prefab metal building(s) on average are between $16 and $20.
-The price generally includes things like building a package, i.e., purlins, girts, I-Beams, also the foundation, cost of construction and delivery.
+However, the cost per square foot for prefab metal building(s) on average is between $25 and $30 for non-complex designs.
+The price includes building materials–not foundation or construction.

 Accounting for Variables: Cost Per Square Foot for Prefab Metal Building